Tinram/Linux-Utilities/README.md

 #### Sources: Ubuntu repository, GitHub, SourceForge, vendor websites.

-Alphabetical list (*Ctrl+F* everything) of 900+ Linux programs and packages - somewhat biased to my work, interests, and anticipated needs.
+Alphabetical list of 980+ Linux programs and packages - somewhat biased to my work, interests, and anticipated needs.
 Compiled over a number of years from web searches, repo hunting, and Linux magazines.

-###### *List is less than 1/85th of the packages in the main Ubuntu repo.*
+###### *List is 1% of the packages in the main Ubuntu repo.*

 A tick in the repo column means the package should exist in the main Ubuntu repo.
 Nevertheless, some packages can be hidden away - these are marked with *'use apt'* - use `apt search <pkg>` to search and `sudo apt-get install <pkg>` to install.